 a character string or vector of character strings; the path or the name of the file which the 'RawData' or "AnalysisData' are to be read from.
 Raw data and Analysis Data are to be loaded as a pair of results from the same experiment.
-When loading multiple files, the index/position of the pairs are merged where the first file specified by raw\data\path is to be merged with the first file specified by analysis\file\path.
-The same is done for the second, third, .. etc.

-Either a .txt or .csv file; file type can vary between file pairs.

-raw\data\path path must contain the term RawData and analysis\file\path must contain the term AnalysisResults as the TSA software automatically assigns this when exporting data.
-Data is loaded from the read\raw\data and read\analysis functions within this merge\TSA function.
+When loading multiple files, the index/position of the pairs are merged where the first file specified by raw_data_path is to be merged with the first file specified by analysis_file_path.
+The same is done for the second, third, etc. Either a .txt or .csv file; file type can vary between file pairs. raw_data_path path must contain the term RawData and analysis_file_path must contain the term AnalysisResults as the TSA software automatically assigns this when exporting data.
+Data is loaded from the read_raw_data and read_analysis functions within this merge_TSA function. protein can be used to select for an individual or multiple protein(s) as a character string matching protein names assigned in the TSA software.
+NA by default. ligand can be used to select for an individual or multiple ligand(s) as a character string matching ligand names assigned in the TSA software.
+NA by default.